About Amy

 • Brown County voters elected Amy as a non-partisan school board member for Brown County Schools in 2020 and 2024.

-• Amy currently serves on the Brown County Redevelopment Commission, Election Board’s Vote Center Study Committee and the Innkeeper’s Tax Quality of Life.
+• As part of her school board duties, Amy serves on the Brown County Redevelopment Commission, Election Board’s Vote Center Study Committee, and the Brown County Innkeeper’s Tax Quality of Life Committee, as well as the state legislative committee for the Indiana School Board Association.

-• Amy is a member of the leadership program for Democratic women, Hoosier Women Forward.
+• Amy is a member of the prestigious state leadership program for Democratic women, Hoosier Women Forward, and a 2016 graduate of the Brown County LEAP leadership class.

 • Amy currently volunteers her time as president of the Brown County chapter of Psi Iota Xi, a philanthropic sorority, cooking at Mother’s Cupboard Community Kitchen, and being an usher at the Brown County Playhouse.

-• When her children were younger, Amy volunteered as a leader with Cub Scout and Boy Scout Troop 190 for 12 years.
-She was also the President of the Band Boosters and We the People Fundraising Committees, and an all-around percussion, drama, and tennis mom.
+• When her children were younger, Amy volunteered for 12 years as a leader with Cub Scout Pack and Boy Scout Troop 190.
+She was also the President of the Brown County High School Band Boosters and We the People Fundraising Committees, while being an all-around percussion, drama, and tennis mom.

-• As a lifelong member of Nashville United Methodist Church, Amy led the Parents’ Day Out Steering Committee, the children’s ministry program, and the annual FallFare event for several years.
+• As a lifelong member of Nashville United Methodist Church, Amy led the Parents’ Day Out Steering Committee, the children’s ministry/VBS program, and the annual FallFare event for several years.

 Serving up soup at Mother’s cupboard annual Soup Bowl benefit.